Alwinray37/Alwinray37/README.md

-- 👋 Hi, I’m @Alwinray37
+- 👋 Hi, I’m Ray!
-- 👀 I’m interested in Web Development and Software Development
+- 👀 I coach volleyball and code on the side
 - 🌱 Currently pursuing a CS Degree
-- 📫 you can reach at:
- - Email: alwinray37@gmail.com
 - Discord: alwinray #6141

 <!---